SESAM-Polimi/Hypatia-SESAM-dismissed/README.rst

     cd "path"

-"path" of local folder in which you placed the calliope folder you just downloaded e.g. C:\Users\YourUser\GitHub\Hypatia.
+"path" of local folder in which you placed the Hypatia folder you just downloaded e.g. C:\Users\YourUser\GitHub\Hypatia.
 Inside the path digit:

 .. code-block:: bash